privacyguides/privacyguides.org/README.md

 ### With `mkdocs-material`

 1. Install required packages: `pip install mkdocs-material`
-2. Run a local preview of the English site: `mkdocs serve --config-file config/mkdocs.en.yml`
+2. Run a local preview of the English site: `mkdocs serve`

 ### With `mkdocs-material-insiders`

 This website uses [`mkdocs-material-insiders`](https://squidfunk.github.io/mkdocs-material/insiders) which offers additional functionality over the open-source `mkdocs-material` project.
 For obvious reasons we cannot distribute access to the insiders repository.
-If you are submitting a PR, please ensure the automatic preview generated for your PR looks correct, as that site will be built with the production insiders build.

 **Team members** should clone the repository with `mkdocs-material-insiders` directly.
 This method is identical to production: